The Psychology of Pricing Art Revisited

 Let your mind wander for a moment and imagine if Herman’s Hermits, one of the lesser bands of the British Invasion era, had written and performed that song.
 Can you imagine Herman’s Hermits on top of Rolling Stone’s list?
 I know I can’t.
 If that comparison is too dated for your time, visualize Vanilla Ice rapping “8 Mile” and you will see the point.

 You cannot separate art and artists.
-Certainly, curators, collectors, galleries, critics and consumers make it so.
+Certainly, curators, collectors, galleries, critics, and consumers make it so.
 It is the reality of the situation.

 What we are talking about here is putting you, the artist, into the equation when it comes to pricing art.
-You are its creator, and whom you are adds value to the proposition.
+You are its creator, and whom you are adding value to the proposition.
 The psychology of successfully priced art, the kind where the artist profits every time his or her work is sold, comes down in a great degree to how you perceive yourself and your work in the world.